Katharine McPhee Tells Erin Foster ‘Mommy and Daddy Need Alone Time'

-Katharine McPhee Tells David Foster’s Daughter ‘Mommy and Daddy Need Alone Time’
+Katharine McPhee Jokes With David Foster’s Daughter That ‘Mommy and Daddy Need Alone Time’

 In the comments section, David’s 36-year-old daughter, Erin Foster, wrote, “FEELS LIKE I COULD HAVE BEEN INVITED ON THIS BEAUTIFUL TRIP.”

-The family seems to enjoy poking fun at the drastic age difference between music producer David, 68, and his future bride.
+The family seems to enjoy poking fun at the 34-year age difference between 68-year-old David and his future bride.

-In July, Erin commented “Mommmyyy” on a photo of the couple, and her sister, Sara Foster, wrote, “Out of the country.
-What did I miss?” shortly after the pair announced their engagement.
+In July, Erin commented “Mommmyyy” on a photo of the couple, while her sister, Sara Foster, wrote shortly after the engagement announcement: “Out of the country.
+What did I miss?”

 For more from the couple, watch the clip below: